r0wbrt/advertsieve/readme.md

 ### Configuration options

 Advertsieve configuration files have a very simple syntax.
-Each directive is places on its own line.
+Each directive is placed on its own line.
 The list of command directives are below.

 * **listen (http|https|proxy|proxyhttps) "IP:Port"**